Perspective | The Nationals deserve a do-over in 2021. So do we all.

 If that proves true, this is a team with fixable pitching problems — sign one back-end free agent starting pitcher and one decent relief arm — and a surprising amount of hidden good news.
 The bullpen work of Tanner Rainey (1.26 ERA) makes him seem a potential long-term fixture.
 The maturity of second baseman Luis Garcia, at 20 the youngest player in MLB, hints that the Nats have filled an everyday spot.

 Of more impact, Trea Turner (.377) and Juan Soto (.367) currently lead the majors in batting average.
 They may provide the equivalent of the Soto-and-Anthony Rendon back-to-back combination in future lineups.
-In his last 154 games, including October, Soto has jumped a level as a slugger, with 44 homers and 121 RBI as well as a .304 average.
+In his past 154 games, including October, Soto has jumped a level as a slugger, with 44 homers and 121 RBI as well as a .304 average.

 Turner, 27, has made a similar leap in overall value in his last 154 games.
 For a shortstop, he’s now at superstar level, slashing .313/.367/.527 with 124 runs, 47 doubles and 26 homers, plus 39 steals.
 That means Turner can hit first, second or third, which gives big roster flexibility.
 The Turner-Soto duo at 1-2 is scalding now.
 But they’d work at 2-3 or 3-4, too, allowing Robles — a major physical talent — a chance to blossom in one of the top two spots.
 By 2022, the fates may demand a top four of Robles, Garcia, Turner and Soto.